championswimmer/elevator-bench/PROMPT.md

 Create 3 main files:

 1. index.html - This file will contain the HTML structure of the simulator.
 You can create divs for floors, elevators, and buttons here if you need.
+  1. Include the model, tool, and provider information from info.json at the top after title in this HTML page.

 2. styles.css - This file will contain the CSS styles for the simulator to make it visually appealing.
 Use plain CSS, no SASS/SCSS.